helium/HIP/0071-scaling-helium-transparently.md

 Another difference to the original Helium Scaling Proposal is the use of an enterprise distributed ledger technology (DLT) as an alternative example. **It is important to note that unlike the original HIP-70 this is more as an example how this technology can be used.
 This HIP proposes a formal evaluation and comparison phase (and some evaluation criteria) to ensure the best tool is eventually chosen** (see Governance section).

+This focus on governance has to be more than just superficial.
+By including representatives of all stakeholder groups - most importantly hotspot owners and operators that have put up their time and money to build this network - it will ensure a stable and sustainable network for all.

 In this HIP, we propose an alternative architecture for the Helium network to use the Hedera network as a layer 1.
 The new architecture is built to meet the number of requirements that we believe are critical to the network’s success.
 Our new design goals include network scalability, strong network governance, transparency in data reporting and rewards distribution, and decentralization.

 As per [HIP-70][HIP-70] we also acknowledge that this change removes the need for staked validators operating block production and challenge creation as they do today.
 However, we would expect (some) validators to be ideal candidates for operators of decentralised oracles.